neurochain/core/doc/architecture.md

 ## Writting blocks

-In order to write blocks (and to be rewarded), miners will need to share their keys to the bot.
+In order to write blocks (and to be rewarded), miners will need to share their keys with the bot.